Extended Set-based Tasks for Multi-task Execution and Prioritization: Extended Set-based Task Execution with Torque Bounds

-\begin{example}[(Task execution with torque bounds)] Let us compare the behavior of a dynamic robotic manipulator executing an ESB task with input saturation and with integral CBFs, respectively.
+\begin{example}[Task execution with torque bounds] Let us compare the behavior of a dynamic robotic manipulator executing an ESB task to control the end-effector position with input torque constraints, using saturation and integral CBFs, respectively.
 The ESB task consists in driving the end-effector of a 3-link serial manipulator to a desired configuration in the Cartesian space.
 As a consequence of the fact that there are no joint speed constraints, the solution of \eqref{eq:maxgamma} in terms of $\Gamma_i$ is unbounded above, i.e., an arbitrarily high value of $\Gamma_i$ can be chosen in the definition of $h_i^\prime$,

 Figure~\ref{fig:torqueboundsexample} reports the results of two simulations performed saturating input torques after solving the optimization program \eqref{eq:mainqpdyn} (Figures~\ref{fig:torqueboundsexample:sat:robot}, \ref{fig:torqueboundsexample:sat:h}, and \ref{fig:torqueboundsexample:sat:u}), and enforcing input constraints and task execution constraints holistically using CBFs and integral CBFs, as described in this section (Figures~\ref{fig:torqueboundsexample:icbf:robot}, \ref{fig:torqueboundsexample:icbf:h}, and \ref{fig:torqueboundsexample:icbf:u}).
 First of all, it is important to mention that the value of the maximum torque (60 Nm) was chosen so to make the simulation of the saturated controller stable.
 Using integral CBFs, the stability of the task execution itself is never compromised by a maximum value of the input torque.